kolebjak/typescript-sample/README.md

 * Router

 ## Usage
-Before using, remove myActions.ts, myConstants.ts, mySaga.ts, myReducer.ts, and use your own files.
-This files are just for demo purposes.
+Before using, remove sampleModule folder and use your own files.
+This module is just for demo purposes.